-For 30 years we have been creating and producing trailblazing nonfiction books for major English-language publishers in the US and the UK.
-They comprise over 50 large to medium-size publishing houses, our "co-publishers."
+For 30 years Facts That Matter, headed by Les Krantz, has been agenting, creating and producing trailblazing nonfiction books for major English-language publishers in the US and the UK.
+They comprise over 50 large to medium-size publishing houses, the company's "co-publishers."
 Among them are Simon and Schuster, HarperCollins, Macmillan/St. Martins, Hachette, Penguin Random House, and others.

 Firsts!
 Some of our new ideas gave birth to a whole new book genre.
 Here's three that did:

 • THEIR FIRST TIME IN THE MOVIES, 1st ever DVD-enhanced book, 2001.

 • JFK 50 DAYS, 1st ever video-enhanced book app for Apple & android devices, 2011.